Community Partnership Grants

 CEF believes in supporting CUSD’s top-notch educational staff and nurturing a space where innovative ideas can develop and flourish.
 In this spirit, CEF is excited to fund small grants for creative projects that engage students in high-impact learning opportunities.
 Teachers and principals in CUSD are eligible to apply.
 The focus of these grants is enhancing access to creative, project-based learning for CUSD students.
 Projects may align with CEF’s traditional areas of focus (art, music, and technology) or explore other subject areas (humanities, sciences, etc).
 Teachers may apply individually; groups of teachers may submit a proposal together for a collaborative school-site or grade-level project, or principals may submit a proposal for a school-wide project.
 Partnerships with community groups on projects that hold promise for enhancing learning in CUSD are welcome.
-(Application below.
-Deadline: October 1, 2018, 5:00 PM for projects beginning as soon as late October 2018)
+(Application will be available Spring 2019.)

 Contact CEF Grants & Scholarships with Any Questions

 Math games that can be played at home are taught to families.

 Claremont Heritage 3rd grade history project included a bus tour around Claremont with stops at three historic locations.

 Students, siblings and parents played literacy games, and everyone learned about the exciting programs at the library this summer.

 Inland Valley Repertory Theater teaching artist Max Herzfeld and some of the students playing a focus warmup game.